RoberMartin-Dev/Pixel-Melody-Maker/README.md

 > The audios are collected by sections.
 If you use the program for 5 minutes from its start and save the audio, that first audio will last 5 minutes.
 If another 2-minute audio is then saved, the sound will be saved from minute 5 to minute 7 of using the program.
 This is important because it allows you to start from scratch every time you want to record something in an extremely simple way, you just have to save it before starting the desired sequence and save it again.
 Then it's very easy to join tracks or trim them with any editing tool (I'm working on one).

 ## Technologies
 Processing 4.
-Processing is an open source programming language and integrated development environment based on Java, which serves as a means for teaching and producing multimedia and interactive digital design projects.
+Processing is an open source programming language and integrated development environment, which serves as a means for teaching and producing multimedia and interactive digital design projects.
 I had used it on several occasions to work with reading and generating images, but I was also surprised by its versatility with sound.

 ## Contributions
 Thank you for your interest in contributing to this project!
 Here are some ways you can help: